Back to DWU AI Articles

 Cargo revenue, historically 5-8% of airline operating revenue, spiked to 15%+ during the pandemic when passenger aircraft were capacity-constrained and e-commerce demand surged.
 Normalization has returned cargo to 6-8% of revenue for major carriers.

-Delta Cargo generates approximately $822 million annually.
+Delta Cargo generates approximately $822 million annually13.
 United Cargo approximately $750 million.
 American Cargo approximately $650 million.
 Cargo yield (revenue per ton-mile) varies by route: international cargo (Asia exports, European imports) commands premium yields; domestic cargo commands lower yields.
-International air cargo yields typically 2-3x domestic yields.
+International air cargo yields often 2-3x domestic yields.

 Cargo economics are important to overall airline financial health but secondary to passenger revenue.
-However, for carriers with strong cargo networks (United, Delta), cargo represents a meaningful earnings contributor and provides revenue diversification.
+However, for carriers with cargo revenue of $750M–$822M annually (United, Delta per FY2024 10-K), cargo represents a meaningful earnings contributor and provides revenue diversification.

 Cost Metrics and Efficiency